Picometer12/SDRatingsGit/ReadMe.md

 - Give credit to the right wildcards script and provide a link.
 Or upgrade to the newest one if it has more functionality.
 - Think about case where one group's is a subset of another group's name
 - Output a csv with keywords and tags that can be sorted and/or maybe just a sorted txt file with one keyword + 1 tag
-- Think about how to incorporate batch count/sizes if at all.
-Could at least use batch sizes to speed up generation.
+- Think about how to incorporate batch size if at all.
+Could at least use batch counts to speed up generation.